|Coronary Artery Bypass Surgery|

 - Efforts will be made to get you out of bed and walking as soon as possible.

-- Dressings will be removed in a day or two.
+- Dressings will be removed in 1-2 days.
 Pacing wires and chest tubes will be removed after a few days.

 Call Your Doctor